Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations

 We evaluated the usefulness of PDP and ICE, particularly the global sensitivity metrics derived from ICE, for knowledge discovery in an airfoil database from Agarwal et al.~\cite{agarwal2024comprehensive}, where aerodynamic coefficients were computed using OpenFOAM at $Re = 10^{5}$.
 The dataset was built by fitting eight CST parameters~\cite{kulfan2008universal} to airfoils from the UIUC Airfoil Data Site.
 Aerodynamic performance was then obtained using the simpleFOAM solver with the viscous Spalart–Allmaras turbulence model.
 Simulations were conducted at 13 different angles of attack ($\alpha$), spanning from -4 to 8 degrees, with an increment of 1 degree.
 The output of interest is the drag coefficient ($C_{d}$).
 Four basis functions are deemed sufficient for this purpose (Fig.~\ref{fig:CST_basis_func}).
 Hence, in total there are nine input variables, collected into a vector $\boldsymbol{x}=[\alpha, A_{l,1},A_{l,2},A_{l,3},A_{l,4},A_{u,1},A_{u,2},A_{u,3},A_{u,4}]^{T}$, where $A$ is the CST coefficients and the subscript $l$ and $u$ indicate upper and lower surface, respectively.

-After pre-processing to remove erroneous aerodynamic data, particularly abnormal \( C_{d} \)–\(\alpha\) trends, the dataset was filtered, yielding 6,630 samples spanning 510 airfoils at 13 angles of attack.
-A snapshot of 100 airfoils with the airfoil created from the centre of the CST coefficients' range (see Table~\ref{tbl:CST_airfoil}) is depicted in Fig.~\ref{fig:CST_airfoil_shapes}.
-A data-driven PCE model with $p_{max}=4$ and $q=1$ was then constructed using 6,000 data points, with the remaining 630 points set aside for testing.
-The model achieved a coefficient of determination of 0.994, indicating a high level of accuracy suitable for knowledge discovery purposes.
+After removing erroneous aerodynamic data, particularly abnormal \(C_d\)–\(\alpha\) trends, the dataset comprised 6{,}600 samples from 510 airfoils at 13 angles of attack.
+Figure~\ref{fig:CST_airfoil_shapes} shows 100 representative airfoils generated around the center of the CST coefficient range.
+A data-driven PCE model (\(p_{\max}=4\), \(q=1\)) was trained on 6{,}000 samples and tested on 600, achieving \(R^{2}=0.994\), demonstrating accuracy suitable for knowledge discovery.